-Aspirin is a common medicine that has a number of uses, from relieving pain to reducing the risk of serious problems such as heart attacks and strokes.
+Aspirin is a common medicine that has many uses.
+It can relieve pain and reduce the risk of serious problems like heart attacks and strokes.

-Some types can be bought over the counter from pharmacies, while others are only available on prescription.
+Some types of aspirin can be bought over the counter from pharmacies.
+Others are only available on prescription.

 It's often used for short-term relief from:

-Long-term treatment with low doses of aspirin – usually 75mg – has an antiplatelet effect, which means it makes the blood less sticky and can stop blood clots developing.
+Long-term treatment with low doses of aspirin (usually 75mg) has an antiplatelet effect.
+This means it makes the blood less sticky and can stop blood clots developing.

 A doctor may recommend this if you have or have had:

 Aspirin may also be prescribed for children after heart surgery or to treat Kawasaki disease.
-But it shouldn't be given to anyone under 16 years old without medical supervision.
+It shouldn't be given to anyone under 16 years old without medical supervision.

 Most people can take aspirin safely.
-But you should get advice from a pharmacist or doctor before taking it if you:
+However, you should get advice from a pharmacist or doctor before taking it if you:

-You may still be able to take aspirin in these cases, but you should only do so if advised that it's safe by a healthcare professional.
+You may still be able to take aspirin in these cases.
+However, you should only do so if advised that it's safe by a healthcare professional.

-If you can't take aspirin, a different medicine, such as paracetamol (for pain) or clopidogrel (to prevent blood clots), may be recommended instead.
+If you can't take aspirin, a different medicine may be recommended.
+This could include paracetamol (for pain) or clopidogrel (to prevent blood clots).

 How to take aspirin